Xennis/OctoPrint-RestoreLevelingAfterG28/extras/restorelevelingafterg28.md

 ---

-Automatically keep bed leveling on after `G28` (Auto Home).

 Marlin code `G28` disables bed leveling.
-The plugin restore the prior state:
+The plugin restores the prior state:

-* Before a `G28` command a `M420 V` is send to check if leveling is enabled or not.
+* Before the `G28` command a `M420 V` is send to check if leveling is enabled or not.
 * If leveling was enabled: After the `G28` command a `M420 S1` is send to enable leveling.

 That same behaviour can be enabled in the Marlin firmware via `RESTORE_LEVELING_AFTER_G28`.